jsilve24/fido_paper_code/README.md

 # fido_paper
 Code and Analysis for the fido Paper

-Note, fido was renamed from stray.
+Note, fido was renamed from stray which was renamed from mongrel.

 # Working Notes